yishn/Blackroom/README.md

 $ npm install
 ~~~

-You can build Sabaki on Windows by using:
+You can build Blackroom on Windows by using:

 ~~~
 $ npm run build:win